Alibaba-NLP/MultilangStructureKD/README.md

 ### Write Your Own Config File

-We provide a detailed description of our config file in [config](https://github.com/Alibaba-NLP/MultilangStructureKD/tree/master/config).
+We provide a detailed description of our config file in `config`.

+### GPU Memory

+I have update the code for better GPU utilization, therefore training a multilingual sequence labeling with knowledge distillation only needs 8\~9 GB for the GPU Memory now rather than 14\~15 GB reported in the paper.

+---

 ## Citing Us

 ### For Sequence Labelers

-Please cite the following paper when training the **multilingual sequence labeling models**:
+Please cite the following paper when training the multilingual sequence labeling models:

 ```
 @inproceedings{wang-etal-2020-structure,